Experimental Physics 4 (Atomic Physics and Thermodynamics)

 14.4 Mass spectrometry

-After the successful obsolvation of the modul, students know the principles of atomic physics and the applications and are able to apply them to solve given problems.
+After the successful completion of the module the students know the principles of atomic physics and the applications and are able to apply them to solve given problems.
 Students understand the methods and concepts of non-relativistic quantum physics and the limitations and can apply them.
 Students know the principles of atomic electron transitions and the relevance of symmetries e.g. parity symmetry.
-After the successful particapation in this modul students know the concepts to quantummechnically describe ground states and excitations in molecular physics und apply this knowledge to two atomic molecules.
-Students can repeat the basics of nuclear physics und understand the alpha and beta decay as well as nuclear fission.
+After the successful participation in this module students know the concepts to quantummechnically describe ground states and excitations in molecular physics and apply this knowledge to two atomic molecules.

 PH0001, PH0002, PH0003, MA9201, MA9202, MA9203, MA9204

 for students studying bachelor of science education mathematics / physics: PH0001, PH0002, PH0003, MA9935, MA9936, MA9937, MA9939